vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 }
 ```

-- The `start_thread_common` function fills `fs` segment register with zero and `es` and `ds` with the value of the data segment register.
+- The `start_thread_common` function fills `fs` segment register with zero and `es` & `ds` with the value of the data segment register.
 After this we set new values to the instruction pointer, `cs` segments etc. In the end of the `start_thread_common` function we can see the `force_iret` macro that force a system call return via iret instruction.
-Ok, we prepared new thread to run in userspace and now we can return from the `exec_binprm` and now we are in the `do_execveat_common` again.
+- Ok, we prepared new thread to run in userspace and now we can return from the `exec_binprm` and now we are in the `do_execveat_common` again.
 After the `exec_binprm` will finish its execution we release memory for structures that was allocated before and return.
 - After we returned from the `execve` system call handler, execution of our program will be started.
 We can do it, because all context related information already configured for this purpose.
-As we saw the `execve` system call does not return control to a process, but code, data and other segments of the caller process are just overwritten of the program segments.
-The exit from our application will be implemented through the exit system call.
+- As we saw the `execve` system call does not return control to a process, but code, data and other segments of the caller process are just overwritten of the program segments.

-That's all.
-From this point our program will be executed.
+- The exit from our application will be implemented through the exit system call.

+And we done with execution